-Clostridium botulinum lives in the soil… so (as with nitrates) high risk foods include potatoes, carrots, beets, squash, spinach and green beans.
-The bacteria exists in two forms: active bacteria (which make the botulinum toxin) and spores (an inactive form surrounded by a tough shell).
-Boiling food for 10 minutes will usually kill active bacteria and destroy the toxin, but it will not eliminate the spores.
+Clostridium botulinum lives in the soil; so, high-risk foods include potatoes, carrots, beets, squash, spinach, and green beans.
+The bacteria exist in two forms: active bacteria (which make the botulinum toxin) and spores (an inactive form surrounded by a tough shell).
+Boiling food for 10 minutes will usually kill active bacteria and destroy toxins, but it will not eliminate the spores.

-If high-risk foods are improperly canned, active bacteria may emerge from the spores and start making toxin.
-The toxin accumulates within the food and poses a serious danger to anyone who eats it, regardless of their age.
+If high-risk foods are improperly canned, active bacteria may emerge from the spores and start making toxins.
+The toxins accumulate within the food and pose a serious danger to anyone who eats it, regardless of their age.

-The other problem with spores occur when they are eaten.
-While spores usually pass safely through the intestinal tract and exit the body in stool, there is the rare possibility that active bacteria will emerge from the spore and start making toxin while still inside the intestine.
-Infants under 12 months of age… and children and adults with compromised immune systems… are most prone.
-When this happens, toxin slowly accumulates and is eventually distributed throughout the body.
+The other problem with spores occurs when they are eaten.
+While spores usually pass safely through the intestinal tract and exit the body in stool, there is a rare possibility that active bacteria will emerge from the spore and begin producing toxins while still inside the intestine.
+Infants under 12 months of age and anyone with a compromised immune system are most prone.
+When this happens, the toxin slowly accumulates and is eventually distributed throughout the body.

 In the case of improperly canned food, symptoms are swift and severe.
-Within 12 to 48 hours, what starts as blurry vision, droopy eyelids and a dry mouth progresses to difficulty swallowing and speaking.
+Within 12 to 48 hours, blurry vision, droopy eyelids, and a dry mouth progress to difficulty swallowing and speaking.
 Muscles of the arms and legs become paralyzed, and breathing becomes difficult.
 Without rapid diagnosis and intervention, death occurs.

-In the case of botulism from ingested spores, the build-up of toxin is slow and the first symptoms are mild.
+In the case of botulism from ingested spores, the build-up of toxin is slow, and the first symptoms are mild.
 You may not notice them immediately.
-Babies may initially demonstrate a weakened cry, diminished facial expression, slow feeding and/or constipation.
-Then, as toxin accumulates over days and weeks, paralysis and floppiness and respiratory difficulty settle in.
+Babies may initially demonstrate a weakened cry, diminished facial expression, slow feeding, and/or constipation.
+Then, as toxin accumulates over days and weeks, paralysis, floppiness, and respiratory difficulty settle in.
 Without intervention, death is likely.

 What About Honey?

 While out collecting pollen, bees pick up botulinum spores and transport them to the hive.
-In this way, honey may contain large numbers of spores.
-And while these spores usually pass safely through the body, they do represent a potential danger for babies under 12 months of age (and anyone with a compromised immune system).
-Unlike homemade baby food, when honey is the source of botulism, the source is typically discovered… because the honey jar remains on your kitchen shelf for a long period of time!
+This means honey often contains large numbers of spores.
+Ingested spores usually pass safely out of the body in stool, but they remain a risk for babies under 12 months of age (and anyone with a compromised immune system).
+Unlike homemade baby food, when honey is the source of botulism, the source is typically discovered because the honey jar remains on your kitchen shelf for a long period of time!

 Never feed honey to a baby younger than 12 months of age.

-When canning food at home, know you are taking a risk, and be sure to follow all canning instructions perfectly.
-The American Academy of Pediatrics also recommends you boil foods for 10 minutes, throw out any food that appears spoiled, and discard any food containers that are bulging because these may contain gas produced by Clostridium botulinum.
+Because canning food at home is risky, it’s important to follow all canning instructions perfectly.
+To increase safety, boil canned food for 10 minutes before serving, throw out any food that appears spoiled, and discard any containers that are bulging because this may be a sign of gas produced by Clostridium botulinum.

 Dr. Mike Patrick is an Assistant Professor of Pediatrics at the Ohio State University College of Medicine and Medical Director of Interactive Media for Nationwide Children's Hospital.
 Since 2006, he has hosted the award-winning PediaCast, a pediatric podcast for parents.
 Dr. Mike also produces a national podcast for healthcare providers—PediaCast CME, which explores general pediatric and faculty development topics and offers free AMA PRA Category 1 Credit™ to listeners.